About the Grantee

 Roughly 500,000 people each year visit the system’s 21 parks, which include playgrounds and picnic areas, a historic village and authentic narrow-gauge railroad, an arboretum and nature preserve, a historic carousel, bicycle motocross and off-road vehicle tracks, hiking and equestrian trails, boat and canoe launches, swimming and water parks, and camping facilities.
 Many of the parks also provide educational programs — often at low or no cost to participants — including fun learning opportunities for children during the summer months.

 The Mott Foundation’s grantmaking related to the county parks has totaled $22.55 million since 1965.

 Shrinking property taxes and other declining revenue have left Genesee County, including its parks, facing a major funding shortfall.
 The parks are funded primarily through a county property tax millage.

 Through this grant, the county parks system will continue to provide visitors an array of quality recreational and educational programs and services.
 Examples include:

-- Christmas at Crossroads, which broke a 10-year attendance record in 2011 by attracting nearly 43,000 visitors to the historic village over 21 days.
+- Christmas at Crossroads, which continued to break attendance records in 2012, attracting nearly 45,000 visitors to the historic village over 24 days.

-- Warrior Dash, an outdoor obstacle course competition that brought more than 24,000 people from around the country to the park’s E.A.
-Cummings Center in 2012.
+- Warrior Dash, an outdoor obstacle course competition that brought more than 26,000 people from around the U.S. and several other countries to the park’s E.A.
+Cummings Center in July 2013.

-Mott made similar grants to the commission in 2010 and 2011.
-The Foundation’s commitment to its hometown is further reflected in the more than $758 million that it has invested in the greater Flint area over the past 84 years — $24 million in 2011 alone.
+Mott has made similar grants to the commission each year since 2010.
+The Foundation’s longstanding commitment to its hometown is further reflected by the more than $786 million it has invested in the greater Flint area over the past 85 years — $31.85 million in 2012 alone.
 That funding has included support for programs serving children and youth; economic and downtown development; job training; public safety; and emergency and family services.